 DAP therefore only sources three species of tuna:

-Skipjack tuna (KATSUWONUS PELAMIS)
+- Skipjact tuna (KATSUWONUS PELAMIS)

 Most of our canned tuna is produced using skipjack tuna.
 The skipjack tuna used by our brands is caught in the Pacific Ocean, in areas assessed by WCPFC as not overfished, but they could come from any other fishing area where skipjack tuna resources are healthy (not overfished) as assessed by RFMOs.

-Yellowfin tuna (THUNNUS ALBACARES)
+- Yellowfin tuna (THUNNUS ALBACARES)

 DAP uses yellowfin tuna for canned tuna in oil or in water.
 In some parts of the world, yellowfin tuna is overfished.
 Our requirement is that yellowfin tuna for our brands is fished from the Western Pacific, which is assessed as not overfished by the WCPFC.

-(2) The code of conduct
+(2) The Supplier code of conduct

 As explained above, DAP works with suppliers who share the same code of conduct for their factories and who, in turn, make it mandatory for their own suppliers.